Darin Adler

+Darin Adler is a senior engineering manager for Apple and a frequent speaker at Apple's Worldwide Developers Conference and Stump the Experts panelist.

 As of 2007, he is the engineering manager of the Safari Web browser team at Apple, which also develops the WebKit framework.
-Adler was part of the original team that shipped the beta releases and 1.0 release of Safari, as well as Safari 3.0 beta for Microsoft Windows.
+Adler was part of the original team that shipped Safari's beta releases and 1.0 release, as well as Safari 3.0 beta for Microsoft Windows.

-Adler is a frequent speaker at Apple's Worldwide Developers Conference and Stump the Experts panelist.